-5.4.4 However, in rare instances where the data structure is problematic or incongruous repository staff may rearrange a dataset into a more logical structure.
-All directories and folders within the SIP should be named in accordance with the file naming policy.22
+However, in rare instances where the data structure is problematic or incongruous, ADS staff may rearrange a dataset into a more logical structure.
+All directories and folders within the SIP should be named in accordance with the file naming policy (see Appendix 4 and Appendix 5).

-5.4.5 Where file naming does not follow the guidance provide, they may be renamed to follow the guidelines.
-The ADS maintains a list of 'reserved file names' which are used for specific purposes within the AIP.22 arch-{collections number}-{version number} / original / {accession number} / {accession date} / {depositor's file structure}

-5.4.6 In both instances, the documentation of any changes, within the CMS and OMS, is essential.16
+Where file naming does not follow the guidance provided, they will be renamed to follow ADS guidelines.
+The ADS also maintains a list of 'reserved file names' which are used for specific purposes within the AIP, a clash with a reserved file name will result in the deposited file name being changed in accordance with ADS guidelines.
+In all instances, the documentation of any changes made by the , within the CMS and OMS, is essential.

-5.4.7 The original directory should therefore have a structure much like this:
+The original directory should therefore have a structure much like this: